iDolphin99/Commerical_data_analysis/README.md

 This repository is for our awesome Industry-Academy Collaboration Project.
 This would be helpful if you have some problems like **'how to deal with extreme skewed-data'** or **'how to solve regression problem with classification method'** and so on.
 We tried to write everything we experimented as much as possible.
 We hope even these attempts could help you.

-We aim to develop **a system that recommends the best commercial location using machine learning and deep learning approach based on a large amount of commercial district data.** To do this, we train model to predict **'monthly gain'** of each stores.
+We aim to develop **a system that recommends the best commercial location using machine learning and deep learning approach based on a large amount of commercial location data.** To do this, we train model to predict **'monthly gain'** of each stores.
 In addition we create **Web dashboard** to visualize our insights of huge commercial location data obtained in the project and add a short simulation function using the trained model.
-Finally, we wish this system help some small business owners who start their own businesses and want to increase thir sales. 🙌
+Finally, we wish this system help some small business owners who start their own businesses and want to increase their sales. 🙌

 <br>